FREQUENTLY ASKED QUESTIONS

 Renewable diesel is a renewable fuel that can be used in conventional diesel engines as an alternative to petroleum diesel.
 It is primarily made from non-petroleum renewable feedstocks such as soybean oil, used cooking oil, tallow and other plant- and animal-based oils, with a maximum of 0.1% of its composition deriving from conventional petroleum diesel.
 Renewable diesel is processed in a refinery, similarly to conventional diesel and meets the same standard ASTM D975 specification.
 Renewable diesel is 100% compatible with conventional Diesel No. 2 and is often referred to as “Biomass-based” diesel.
 The orange, regulatory decal indicates the percentage of renewable diesel that the fuel contains.

 Biodiesel is an alternative fuel made primarily from non-petroleum renewable feedstocks such as soybean oil, used cooking oil, tallow and other plant- and animal-based oils.
 These feedstocks are processed to produce the raw, degummed oil which is then reacted with methanol in a processing plant to produce biodiesel.
 This resulting biodiesel is suitable for blending with renewable and conventional petroleum diesel to produce blends typically ranging from 5% (B5) to 20% (B20).

 Chevron Renewable Diesel Blend has physical properties that benefit the combustion process in diesel engines, resulting in lower engine-out emissions of hydrocarbons, carbon monoxide, and particulates than conventional petroleum diesel.

 Chevron Renewable Energy Group spent over six years developing a next-generation, high quality biodiesel that is produced using advanced refining processes and testing procedures for blending with renewable diesel to create Chevron Renewable Diesel Blend.
 Chevron Renewable Diesel Blend is sourced primarily from renewable feedstocks and has a lower carbon intensity on a life cycle basis.
 This means a lower sum of greenhouse gases emitted throughout the full fuel life cycle calculated under California’s Low Carbon Fuel Standard methodology.
-Because Chevron Renewable Diesel Blend is derived from renewable feedstocks, it has a lower lifecycle Carbon Intensity (CI) than conventional diesel.
+Because Chevron Renewable Diesel Blend is primarily derived from renewable feedstocks, it has a lower lifecycle Carbon Intensity (CI) than conventional diesel.